 Inclusionary Housing Program

-Guided by San Francisco Planning Code Section 415, the Inclusionary Housing Program aims to make housing more affordable to low or middle income residents in new buildings.
+Guided by San Francisco Planning Code Section 415, the Inclusionary Housing Program (also known as "Below-Market-Rate Program") aims to make housing more affordable to low or middle income residents in new buildings.
 When a housing developer proposes a housing project with 10 or more units, they must either:

 - Reserve a percentage of units in the new building to be rented or sold at a below market rate.